On the Work of Cartan and M\"{u}nzner on Isoparametric Hypersurfaces: Cartan's Work

 In the case $g=1$, the hypersurface $M^n$ is totally umbilic, and it is well known that $M^n$ is an open subset of a great or small hypersphere in $S^{n+1}$ (see \cite[Vol. 4, p.
 112]{Sp}).

 If $g=2$, then $M^n$ is an open subset of a standard product of two spheres,

-where $n = p+q$, and $r>0$, $s>0$.
+where $n = p+q$, and $r>0$, $s>0$ are the radii of the respective spheres.
 The proof of this result is similar to the proofs of Theorems \ref{thm:isop-hyp-R} and \ref{thm:isop-hyp-h} above, i.e., one shows that a focal submanifold is totally geodesic, and $M^n$ is a tube of constant radius over it.
 This is true for both focal submanifolds in this case (see, for example, \cite[pp. 110--111]{CR8}).

 The case of $g=3$ distinct principal curvatures is much more difficult, and Cartan's thorough treatment of that case in \cite{Car3} is a highlight of his work on isoparametric hypersurfaces.

 Specifically, Cartan \cite{Car3} showed that in the case $g=3$, all the principal curvatures must have the same multiplicity $m$, which must be one of the values $m=1,2,4$ or 8.
 Furthermore, $M^n$ must be an open subset of a tube of constant radius over a standard embedding of a projective plane ${\bf FP}^2$ into $S^{3m+1}$, where ${\bf F}$ is the division algebra ${\bf R}$, ${\bf C}$, ${\bf H}$ (quaternions), ${\bf O}$ (Cayley numbers), for $m=1,2,4,8,$ respectively.